majedelhelou/majedelhelou.github.io/_pages/about.md

 I am a postdoctoral researcher at EPFL's Image and Visual Representation Lab [IVRL](https://ivrl.epfl.ch/).
 My research is in computational imaging and applied machine learning (overlapping with signal/image processing, estimation theory, deep learning, computer vision, and optics).

-Papers, code, and posters/presentations can be found on my [publications](https://majedelhelou.github.io/publications/) page, and some resources under [misc.](https://majedelhelou.github.io/misc/).
+Papers, code, and posters/presentations can be found on my [publications](https://majedelhelou.github.io/publications/) page, and other resources like datasets under [misc.](https://majedelhelou.github.io/misc/).

 *Research news*